 (ASKLEP) are inscribed above the figures.

-Marble statue group of the children of Asklepios:
+Marble statue group of six children of Asklepios (left-right):

 From the Great Baths, Dion, Macedonia.
 2nd century AD.